Early Pregnancy Problems

 These test results are usually available within 24 hours and we will contact you with the results and discuss your care with you.

-If the bleeding is heavy or your have worsening abdominal pain or pain in your shoulder tip you should attend your GP or the hospital for urgent review.
+If the bleeding is heavy or your have worsening abdominal pain or pain in your shoulder tip you should attend your GP or the Emergency and Assessment Unit for urgent review.
 If a miscarriage occurs or you are diagnosed with an ectopic pregnancy (pregnancy outside the womb), the doctor and midwife will explain all the options of care available to you.

 They will give you information on support and counselling which can help you through this difficult time.